apexlang/apex/README.md

   Description:

-    A code generation tool using Apex, an interface definition language (IDL) for modeling software.
+    A code generation tool using Apexlang, an interface definition language (IDL) for modeling software.

   Options: